mattaylor/objix/README.md

 ### Object.prototype.flatMap(function)

-Return new object with function applied to each entry return 0 or more new entry pairs Function takes value and key as arguments.
+Return new object with function applied to each entry.
+Function takes value and kay as arguments and should return 0 or more new entry pairs

 ```javascript
 { a: 1 }.flatMap((k,v) => [[k+1, v+1],[k+2, v+2]]) // { a1: 2, a2: 3 }